 The service plan reflects the least restrictive alternatives to reduce or eliminate the imminent risk to the older adult's person or property.
-The chart below details the most frequent services provided to older adults during this fiscal year.
-Personal care continues to be the most frequently provided service under protective services based on both cost and units served.
+The list below details the most frequent services provided to older adults during this fiscal year.
+Personal care continues to be the most frequently provided service under protective services.